 This course is a 14-week student teaching experience.
 Students are required to engage in full-day teaching in an approved elementary classroom.
 Student teachers work under the guidance of a mentor teacher and a university supervisor.
 Available to seniors only in their final semester.
 Placement requires approval of education faculty.
-Pass/Fail.
+Pass/no pass course.